This Slow Cooker Beef Chili with Salsa and Lime is just slightly spicy and uses a can of refried beans to thicken the chili!

-I made this tasty chili several weeks ago and then today I realized that if anyone wanted to make this easy slow-cooker chili for a Superbowl party, I better get it posted.
+I made this tasty Slow Cooker Beef and Refried Bean Chili with Salsa and Lime several weeks ago and then today I realized that if anyone wanted to make this easy slow-cooker chili for a Superbowl party, I better get it posted.
 Not that there is a shortage of good chili recipes on the blog, with a few of them having made an appearance at Denny family Superbowl parties in the past!
 What was fun about this recipe was the way it uses a can of refried beans to thicken the chili, and also the addition of salsa.
 There's also a healthy amount of lime juice, and I'd serve this with slices of lime so lime lovers (like me) can squeeze even more lime into their chili!

 Saute the ground beef until it's nicely browned.
 (You can rinse the ground beef before you put it in the slow cooker if you want to cut down on the fat.)